-A photo exhibition on German colonial occupation of Cameroon opened on Thursday, 11 July, at the Mitte Museum in the Tiergarten Rathaus.
+A photo exhibition on German colonial occupation of Cameroon opened is currently holding at the Mitte Museum in the Tiergarten Rathaus in Berlin.

 The images, from the Federal Archive of the German government, show the different stages of German presence in the African country and they remind of the German colonial history in the continent.